lifedox/granular-configuration-language/README_2.md

 ## Why does this exist?

 This library exists to allow your code use YAML as a configuration language for internal and external parties.
+With added YAML Tags to allow configuration to be crafted from multiple sources.

 Some use cases: